SirDancealot/Blue-Prince-Notes/Blueprints/Rooms/Shops/Commissary.md

 - [[Gem]]

 Red false [[Memos|Memo]] stating this room will be closed from day 12 to day 16 (false as in not hand-written)

+Staff notice found in room: ![[Staff Notice.png]]
+With magnefying glass password "SWANSONG" can be seen